Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

-# Testing ipyrad parameter effects on tree output for a recently diverged group
+# Testing ipyrad Parameter Effects on Tree Output for a Recently Diverged Group

 ## Introduction and Goals